COVID-19 update: the latest clinical breakthroughs

-Evidence published this week from Moderna’s first-phase trial, made up of 45 participants, showed that each participant produced an antibody response similar to that seen in people who have had the disease.
+Evidence published this week from Moderna’s phase 1 clinical trials, made up of 45 participants, showed that each participant produced an antibody response similar to that seen in people who have had the disease.
 The results underpin that the vaccine is safe for use in humans as part of a preliminary safety study, and therefore, unfortunately, do not demonstrate that the treatment will work.
 However, the report's findings are certainly encouraging.

 Gilead’s remdesivir trials continue to see positive results as evidence published at the end of April saw similar clinical improvements in patients receiving a ten-day treatment to those receiving the same treatment over a five-day period.
 If this wasn’t enough, according to Senior Analyst of MPH at GlobalData, Scotty Chung-Siu, more than half of patients in both treatment groups were discharged by Day 14 while also achieving clinical recovery.
 Chung-Siu, delighted with the results, has, however, asked for caution: